pglen/comlin64/README.md

     *   The Community Linux project aims to provide a simple Linux distribution for the masses.
-    *   It is a fully functional GUI right from a jump drive within the first minute of power up.
+    *   It is a fully functional GUI right from the CD/Thumb drive within the first minute of power up.
     *   It is installation-less, and it looks and feels like a real hard drive installation.
-(See video - keyword 'ComLin6464')
+(See video - keyword 'ComLin64')
      _________________________________________________________________

 Goals